 Another addition to the game is Conquest Mode.
 This mode is more similar to the Free Play of the older titles and in this mode you can either go it alone or bring a friend with you to fight in battles across China.
 You can unlock new weapons and characters as well as gain stat boosts for the character you’re playing as.
 You can also buy new horses (as well as a bear and elephant) to ride.
 Alternatively, you can ride the base horse and have a companion animal such as a wolf, hawk, or panda accompany you into battle to attack enemies.
 They are not really that effective but it is funny as hell to watch a wolf jump and eat a random soldier’s face off.
 Conquest Mode is a great 2 player experience as you and a friend race to defeat enemy officers and finish the map with more kills than the other.

 Overall this is a great game and I would highly recommend it to veterans of the series and newcomers alike.
 The music is great and the graphics are very good on the parts that really matter.
 The Story Mode and Conquest Mode will take many hours to complete and is addictive enough that you’ll want to finish it.
-The game also has a high replay factor, making the game well worth the money.Note: The Dynasty Warriors 7 review was written based on the Xbox 360 version of the game.
+The game also has a high replay factor, making the game well worth the money.Note: Dynasty Warriors 7 was reviewed on Xbox 360.
+A physical copy of the game purchased by SelectButton.